M-F: 8:30 a.m. - 5:30 p.m. (EST)

-Postcards are one of the most unique and tangible ways to reach out to your audience.
-Any successful direct mail marketing campaign will likely include postcards, simply because they’re memorable, affordable, and effective.
+Postcards are the most popular way to send mail to your audience.
+Any successful direct mail marketing campaign will likely include postcards, simply because they’re affordable, easy to produce, and effective.
 Knowing USPS rules and how they apply to standard postcard sizes will help your business select the right size to most effectively convey your message and save on postage costs.
 At U.S. Press, we print and mail postcards that meet those needs, especially in our standard sizes.
 This guide will help you select the one that best fits your business.

 Before we jump into the advantages of each size, it’s important to first understand the difference between two primary classes of mail that affect direct marketing campaigns (first class mail vs. marketing mail) and two main size classifications (postcard size vs. letter size).